Praveen24-raj/IBM-Project-22014-1659801107/Assessments/Team Lead/README.md

-This folder contains the assignments of M1 Lead - GNANADESIGAN V (4211191061008)
+This folder contains the assignments of TEAM Lead - GNANADESIGAN V (4211191061008)